audwinoyong/project3-43/README.md

   - Displayed a dedicated view for network errors on IngredientSelectionScreen.
   - Added search to IngredientSelectionScreen.
   - Transparent tutorial is now visible for a first time user : Only visible when using DrinkMatchingScreen.
+  - Fixed the API displaying blank ingredients by checking for empty " ", "%20", "\r", "\r\n".